SyndicateClu/TMQBFFL/Constitution.md

 ### Rookie Draft Order

-- The draft order for the rookie draft will be determined based on post-season results from the previous year
+- The draft order for the rookie draft will be determined based on MAX PF(Potential Points) from the previous regular season
-- Picks 1-4 will be assigned in order of the toilet bowl resuls
-- Picks 5-10 will be assigned in inverse order of the postseason standings

 ### Rookie Draft Settings